 Most German Shepherds aren’t inherently aggressive, but if you have recently adopted one from a shelter, you might find him to be on edge more than a regular dog.
 So, how do you socialize an aggressive German Shepherd?

-Here are a few things you can do to further a drop in aggression.
+Here are a few things you can do to further decrease aggression.

 Getting an older German Shepherd to be more social should not wait because the later you socialize, the harder it is to pull it off.